- Home

 Lead Service Line Replacement Program

-The Concord Public Works Commission is pleased to announce the creation of a special low cost Lead Service Line Replacement Program (LSLRP).
-The American Water Works Association (AWWA) identifies the typical cost for a private contractor to replace a lead service lateral to be in the range of $5,000 to $6,000.
+Concord Water is pleased to offer special low cost Lead Service Line Replacement Program (LSLRP).
+The American Water Works Association (AWWA) identifies the typical cost for a private contractor to replace a lead service lateral to be in the range of $5,000 to $6,000, with recent estimates in other local communities as much as $10,000.
 Such costs would not be considered unusual in Concord.
-To help accelerate and incentivize service line replacement activities, the CPW is piloting a more affordable alternative by employing in-house labor and materials, along with a very favorable and convenient payment plan.
+To help accelerate and incentivize service line replacement activities, Concord Water offering a more affordable alternative by employing in-house labor and materials, along with a very favorable and convenient payment plan.

 What Is the Cost?

-The estimated cost for the replacement of a private lead water service line will not exceed $1,500.
+The estimated cost for the replacement of a private lead water service line using Concord Water's program is $1,500.
 The actual estimate for each individual service will depend upon the length of the service and the complexity of site conditions.
 The Division will review each application based on existing site conditions and inform the applicant if they qualify for this special reduced rate.
 Before any work is performed, you will be provided with a site specific estimated fee.

 How Can I Pay?